Tinka8ell/CinnamonCinemasMovieTheatreSeatingChallenge/README.md

 * Quite clearly this is a minimal requirement, so the "Cinema" class will be the base class for better implementations
 * Need a constructor - assume base of 15 seats as described, but allow for larger (and smaller) number of seats and different choice of row width
 * Need a method to request tickets.
 Does not give spec for this, but will implement a cs list of seat numbers, or an error message
-* Need a method to either get number of free seets, or if any free seets
+* Need a method to either get number of free seats, or if any free seats
-* Clearly needs a "test" function to use up all seets
+* Clearly needs a "test" function to use up all seats

 ### TDD
-* test for error input (< 1 and > 3 seets)
+* test for error input (< 1 and > 3 seats)
 * test for get 1, 2 & 3
-* test for get 3 seets five times works
+* test for get 3 seats five times works
-* test for get 2 seets seven times works
+* test for get 2 seats seven times works
-* test for get 1 seets fifteen times works
+* test for get 1 seats fifteen times works
 * test 1 to 2 or 3 three more gets rejected once full